hossamkhalil01/CarND-P2-AdvancedLaneLinesDetection/README.md

 ##### [grad_color_combo.py](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/blob/master/grad_color_combo.py):

-Contains functions to perform different binary thresholdings (gradient and color) to use for different masking combinations.
+Contains functions to perform different binary thresholding techniques (gradient and color) to use for different masking combinations.

-**Note**:  There is no need to run this code more than once for the same camera.
+**Note:** There is no need to run this code more than once for the same camera.

 ##### [Advanced_LaneLines.py](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/blob/master/Advanced_LaneLines.py) :
-the implementation of the pipline, it uses the grad_color_combo.py and contains the main processing function `Lane_detection()` which can be used for processing an image or a video stream.
+the implementation of the pipeline, it uses the grad_color_combo.py and contains the main processing function `Lane_detection()` which can be used for processing an image or a video stream.

 [test_images](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/tree/master/test_images) and   [test_vids](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/tree/master/test_vids) folders have multiple test images and test videos, the result of processing each element can be found in [output_images](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/tree/master/output_images) and [output_vids](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/tree/master/output_vids) respectively.